Synonyms and other taxonomic changes

 Life Cycle

-eggs are laid in crevices in batches of 50 or so and take 12 to 13 days to hatch; adulthood is reached at about four months of age, and individuals live for several years; simple metamorphosis (egg, nymph, adult); up to several generations per year
+eggs are laid in crevices in batches of ~50 and take 12-13 days to hatch; adulthood is reached at ~4 four months, and individuals live for several years; up to several generations per year

 Remarks